conviva-nsolanki/eco-android-readme/README.md

 ### 2. Initialization

-Use the `ConvivaAppAnalytics.createTracker(context, customerKey, appName)` API to initialize the Conviva Android ECO SDK.

-#### Note: It is recommended to initialize the tracker at the start of the application before the first activity class.
+#### Note: It is recommended to Initialize the tracker at app startup before the first activity.

 ```java
 import com.conviva.apptracker.ConvivaAppAnalytics;